MdShoaibulhaq/My-aws-preperation-notes/README.md

 Each Region has multiple Physical Data Centres and these Physical Data Centres are known as AVAILABILITY ZONE or AZs.

-=>The Availability zone is where the actual data centres are located.
+>The Availability zone is where the actual data centres are located.
-=>So within a Region there can be multiple Availability zones which are physically separated but are connected through low latency and high speed internet connections.
+>So within a Region there can be multiple Availability zones which are physically separated but are connected through low latency and high speed internet connections.
-=>One Availability zone (AZ) is one Physical Data Centre.
+>One Availability zone (AZ) is one Physical Data Centre.
-=>Each AZ has independent Power Supply, Networking, Cooling System, Physical Security.
+>Each AZ has independent Power Supply, Networking, Cooling System, Physical Security.
-=>Each AZ connected via redundant, ultra-low-latency networks with other AZ in the same AWS Region.
+>Each AZ connected via redundant, ultra-low-latency networks with other AZ in the same AWS Region.
-=>Properly designed applications will utilize multiple availability zones for High Availability and  Fault Tolerance.
+>Properly designed applications will utilize multiple availability zones for High Availability and  Fault Tolerance.
-=>That means if any organization deploys their database in one region then the data is distributed in multiple AZs.
+>That means if any organization deploys their database in one region then the data is distributed in multiple AZs.
 In the issue of power outages, lightning strikes, tornadoes, earthquakes, and more at one AZ, Data is safe and accessible from other AZ.
-=>AZ’s are physically separated by a meaningful distance, many kilometers, from any other AZ, although all are within 100+ km (60+ miles) of each other.
+>AZ’s are physically separated by a meaningful distance, many kilometers, from any other AZ, although all are within 100+ km (60+ miles) of each other.
 =========================================================================
 Region & AZ’s
 ======================================================================